Locally induced Galois representations with exceptional residual images: A Galois Deformation Problem

 \begin{proof} Since $p$ does not divide the order of $\Gal(L/F)\le G,$ it follows from the inflation-restriction sequence that $H^1(G_F,W)$ embeds into $H^1(G_L,W)^{D}. $ This embedding restricts to The group $H^1_\mathcal{L}(G_L,W)^{D}$ is by definition a subgroup of $H^1_\mathcal{M}(G_L,W)^{D}.$ Since the action of $G_L$ on $\ad^0\overline{\rho}$ is trivial and $W$ is a $\Z/p\Z$-module, we have Hence, $H^1_{\mathcal{L}}(G_F,W)$ can be viewed as a subgroup of $\Hom_D(C,W).$ \end{proof}

 To study the vanishing condition of $\Hom_D(C,W),$ we give a less restrictive definition of nicely exceptional semisimple residual representations.
-Fix an identification between $G$ and $S_4$ or $A_5.$ For any subgroup $H$ of $S_4$ or $A_5,$ by $L^H$ we mean the subfield of $L$ that is fixed by the subgroup whose image is $H$ under the identification $G\cong S_4$ or $G\cong A_5.$
+Fix an identification between $G$ and $S_4$ or $A_5.$ For a subgroup $H$ of $S_4$ or $A_5,$ by $L^H$ we mean the subfield of $L$ that is fixed by the subgroup whose image is $H$ under the identification $G\cong S_4$ or $G\cong A_5.$ If $H_1$ and $H_2$ are two subgroups of $G$ that are conjugate to each other, the fields $L^{H_1}$ and $L^{H_2}$ are isomorphic by Galois theory.
+In general, two isomorphic subgroups of $G$ do not need to be conjugate.
+But when $H$ is unique up to conjugation within its isomorphism class, we write $L^{[H]}$ for the isomorphism class of number fields $L^H$ where $[H]$ stands for the isomorphism class of the subgroup $H.$ For example, when $H$ is a subgroup of $S_4$ that is isomorphic to $S_3$, then $H$ is unique up to conjugation and we write $L^{S_3}$ for the isomorphism class of $L^H.$

 \begin{definition} A semisimple Galois representation $\overline{\rho}: G_\Q\to \GL_2(\overline{\F}_p)$ is said to be nicely exceptional if it is exceptional and if $p$ is prime to the class numbers of the following fields: \begin{enumerate} \item $L^{S_3}$ and $L^{\Z/4\Z}$ when $G\cong S_4$; \item $L^{A_4}$ and $L^{\Z/5\Z}$ when $G\cong A_5$. \end{enumerate} When $G$ is not $S_4$ or $A_5,$ the condition on class numbers is vacuously satisfied. \end{definition}